toriis-portal/toriis/README.md

 ### Issues

-If you recognize a bug in the code, or would have an idea for an enhancement or feature, you can file an [Github Issue](https://github.com/toriis-portal/toriis/issues)!
+If you recognize a bug in the code, or have an idea for an enhancement or feature, you can file an [Github Issue](https://github.com/toriis-portal/toriis/issues)!
 Issues let the toriis team track our work on GitHub and help contributors manage an open and healthy community.

 ### Pull Request